Enhanced safety measures

 - arrange for all RCSI Undergraduate students to have access to COVID-19 testing as clinically indicated, through our RCSI’s primary care facility, Mercer’s Medical Centre.

-You should download the HSE COVID-19 app upon arrival to Ireland.
+You should have downloaded the HSE COVID-19 app upon arrival to Ireland.
 If a student has any concerns at all about their COVID-19 status they should exercise caution and not attend RCSI campus.
 If you are based in RCSI campus accommodation, it is recommended that you stay in your accommodation to study.
-Inform your programme coordinator who will arrange any class materials that you need to continue your studies remotely.
+Inform your programme coordinator who will arrange any class materials that you need to continue your studies remotely and contact the COVID Control Admin.

 RCSI also requires that all students and staff complete a daily health check questionnaire to help and remind to you check your symptoms and encourage the highest standards of infection control behaviours.